BBC Two "Two" ident: Components of the look

 The promotional style used with the look varied throughout the time.
 Promotions themselves featured no unifying look and changed with seasons.
 The only key factor was that the "TWO" logo would appear in some form at the end, but this was not always guaranteed.
 At this time, programme slides were still being used frequently in continuity on both channels.
 At the beginning of this period, the technology was not yet in place for electronic captions, meaning that the original caption design needed to work on optical slides: it therefore needed to be a simple design.
 The original design involved a black strip across the bottom of the screen which included the "TWO" on the left and the programme title on the right.
 Following the acquisition of Quantel Paintbox however, the slides were now electronically generated allowing the "TWO" to appear not only 3D but on a white background.
 The new design featured the bottom half of the screen in white with 3D logo and name, with the white background fading upwards into the picture, in a similar design to the previous version.
 This was later modified to a single white gradiented strip, the width of the "TWO" logo on the left hand side with the programme name overlaid the picture, which now occupies the whole of the screen.
-For cross promotional captions, BBC1 used a white caption, with the picture inside a box in the centre of the caption, with "TWO" logo and name located above the box.
+For cross promotional captions, BBC 1 used a white caption, with the picture inside a box in the centre of the caption, with "TWO" logo and name located above the box.
 This style was not used on the main channel.

-This look also marked the first time that the regions could opt out of the main BBC2 schedule, following the move of some programming to the channel from BBC1.
+This look also marked the first time that the regions could opt out of the main BBC 2 schedule, following the move of some programming to the channel from BBC 1.
 To differentiate, regional versions of the "TWO" ident were made, with the region name in grey over a static caption of the TWO logo.

 Cancellation

-In 1990, the newly recruited BBC2 controller, Alan Yentob, noticed that the logo for the channel, the "TWO", was affecting the reputation of BBC2.
+In 1990, the newly recruited BBC 2 controller, Alan Yentob, noticed that the logo for the channel, the "TWO", was affecting the reputation of BBC 2.
 Surveys commissioned realised that most viewers thought the new look "dull" and "worthy".
-He then decided to commission a worthy successor capable of displaying the personality of the channel, revealing his thoughts in the How Do They Do That? episode - about the idents.
+He then decided to commission a worthy successor capable of displaying the personality of the channel, revealing his thoughts in the How Do They Do That? episode about the idents.
 The successors were introduced on 16 February 1991.
 However, in 2010, for the 80's season, the "TWO" logo made an appearance.
 And on 7 October 2013, this, along with others was brought back for BBC Two's "Afternoon Classics" block.

 Special idents

-BBC2 used a number of special idents through its years, mainly for use at Christmas.
+BBC 2 used a number of special idents through its years, mainly for use at Christmas.
 Special idents were commissioned for this.